Stipend, Benefits, & Resources

 Interns at each of the CIC sites have access to a wide variety of resources and training materials.
 They are provided with access to a digital file of the CIC Clinical Training Manual on the first day of orientation that is accessible for the duration of the training year.
 Interns at each of the schools have access to a digital voice recorder for audio recording of sessions, as well as to a shared Clinical iPad to use for video recording of sessions and for access to other resources for use with students.
 To help encourage and increase access to families for family therapy services, all Interns have access to Google Meet (HIPAA-compliant video conferencing) and Heartland Translation Services.

-Each CIC site has a Clinical Library that houses the DSM-V, assessments, curricula, books, therapy tools/supplies, and other clinical resources within each of the CIC major areas of training, including: individual, group, and family therapy; assessment; evidence-based practices; ethical and legal issues; diversity; supervision; education; and professional development.
+Each CIC site has a Clinical Library that houses the current DSM, assessments, curricula, books, therapy tools/supplies, and other clinical resources within each of the CIC major areas of training, including: individual, group, and family therapy; assessment; evidence-based practices; ethical and legal issues; diversity; supervision; education; and professional development.
 The resources in these libraries are available to all Interns, regardless of which school they are placed.
 Interns also have access to an electronic archive of digital peer reviewed articles from the last decade.
 Furthermore, Interns may request other training materials of interest to them which each Site Director may purchase for them using the money from their Clinical Budget.